7 Household Items That Should Never Be Flushed Down the Toilet

 7. Paper towels

-The bottom line is that flushing any of the seven items can lead to blocked drains or damaged pipes within your plumbing system which will incur a huge cost to you.
-Be mindful of what you pour down your toilet.
+If you flush any of these seven items can lead to blocked drains or damaged pipelines within your home’s plumbing system which will incur a huge cost to you.
+Stay mindful of what you put down the drain.

 Yes.
-Feminine hygiene products do not disintegrate in water, and can cause blockages in your sewer or pipes.
+Products for feminine hygiene do not dissolve in water and could block your sewer pipes.

-Yes, many "flushable" wipes don’t actually break down easily and may cause clogs in your pipes.
+No, many "flushable" wipes do not actually break down easily and can cause clogs in your pipes.

 Can I put baby wipes in the toilet?

-No. Baby wipes shouldn’t be flushed down the toilet since they won’t dissolve easily and can cause blockages.
+No. Baby wipes should never be flushed into the toilet as they do not dissolve well and can cause obstructions.

-No. Paper towels are more dense than toilet paper, and they do not break down as easily, leading to possible clogs in your plumbing system.
+No. Paper towels are more dense than toilet paper and don’t break down as quickly, causing the possibility of clogging your plumbing system.

-What about medication?
-Can I flush those in the toilet?
+What about medications?
+Can I flush them down the toilet?

-No. Medical treatments can cause a contamination of our waterways.
-It’s essential to dispose of them properly by taking your medications to the designated drop-off location.
+No. Medicines can be harmful to our waterways.
+It’s crucial to dispose of them correctly by taking the containers to an appropriate drop-off point.

-If you’re dealing with a blocked drain, don’t hesitate to contact our professional plumbing assistance by calling Sydney Blocked Drain Plumbing .
-We provide unblocking blocked drains as well as drain clearing CCTV drain inspection as well as pipe relining services to ensure your home is free of plumbing issues.
-Call us now to make an appointment.
+If you’re dealing with an unblocking drain Don’t delay in calling our professional plumbing solutions for assistance at Sydney Blocked Drain Plumbing .
+We provide unblocking blocked drains and drain clearing CCTV drain inspection and pipe relining services to make sure your home is free of plumbing issues.
+Call us today for an appointment.

 Additional Information